 How about the Home Entertainment release?

-The film is presented here as a Dual Format release (with Blu-ray and DVD discs).
-The coolest aspect is the slick, glossy 1080p presentation which looks very sharp on Blu-ray.
-The film is aesthetically quite dark and grim, fitting with the tone and story, so don’t expect a bright cinematic presentation, but the dark world they portray is shown in the most vivid way here and both the visuals and audio really ‘pop’ especially during the many intense action scenes.
+The film is presented here as a Dual Format release (with Blu-ray and DVD versions).
+The best is the slick 1080p presentation which looks very sharp on Blu-ray.
+The film is aesthetically quite dark and grim, fitting with the tone and story, so don't expect a bright cinematic presentation, but the dark world they portray is shown in the most vivid way here and both the visuals and audio really 'pop' especially during the many intense action scenes.

 The only extra on offer is a fun/funny short introduction from the filmmakers.
 It would've been nice to see more behind-the-scenes material on making the film, the fight training, Tak's long-awaited return or anything that could fill that curiosity void.
 But, as it stands, this is a slick presentation of a strong, new genre movie which deserves to be seen.